Pritam Kotal

-Pritam Kotal (প্রীতম কোটাল; born 8 September 1993) is an Indian professional footballer who plays as a defender for Indian Super League club ATK Mohun Bagan, which he captains and the India national team.
+Pritam Kotal (প্রীতম কোটাল; born 8 September 1993) is an Indian professional footballer who plays as a defender for Indian Super League club Chennaiyin and the India national team.

+After passing through the youth academies of Chirag United and Wari, Kotal joined Palian Arrows in 2011.
+He made only 26 appearances for the club, as Kotal signed for Mohun Bagan in 2013.
+He later would later go on loan to Pune City and ATK, before returning to Mohun Bagan in 2017.
+During his first tenure with the Mariners, Kotal scored three goals in 61 appearances, before departing for Delhi Dynamos.
+After impressing in his first season with the club, he was given the captain armband in 2018.
+Kotal returned to ATK a year later, this time as a permanent transfer.
+He would win his second league title in 2020.
+As ATK and Mohun Bagan merged into one club that same year, Kotal joined the club.
+He would win his third league title with the club a year later.
+Kotal would join Kerala Blasters in 2023.

 Club career

 Early career and Indian Arrows

 Born in Uttarpara, West Bengal, Kotal began playing football at the age of four after being inspired by his uncle, who was also a footballer.
-He then began his youth career with Chirag United before playing for the West Bengal youth team.
+He began his youth career with Chirag United before playing for the West Bengal youth team.
 Kotal also played for Wari in 2009.

 After spending time with the India under-19 side, Kotal joined the All India Football Federation's development I-League side, Pailan Arrows (current Indian Arrows).
 He played in six matches during his debut 2011–12 season for the side.